What is a VPN on iPhone? Your simple guide to iOS privacy

 6.1.
 Scope of protection

-VPN: A VPN aims to encrypt and protect all internet traffic leaving your iPhone, regardless of the app you're using – Safari, Chrome, social media apps, banking apps, games, everything.
+A VPN aims to encrypt and protect all network traffic leaving your iPhone, regardless of the app you’re using – Safari, Chrome, social media apps, banking apps, games, everything.
 It’s a system-wide shield.

 6.2.
 IP address masking and location choice

-VPN: It also hides your real IP address but gives you the powerful ability to choose a server in a specific city or country from a global network.
-This is key for accessing geo-restricted content.
+It also hides your real IP address but gives you the powerful ability to choose a server in a specific city or country from a global network.
+This is key to accessing geo-restricted content.

 6.3.
 Encryption levels and protocols